 What to bring for your trip

-· Swimsuit, obviously.
-They will provide wetsuits for you.
+- Swimsuit, obviously.
+Most companies will provide wetsuits for you.

-· Mask: not necessary, because they will give you masks, but some people have a hard time fitting their face to a mask and it means you’ll get water in there constantly and spend 90% of your time underwater trying to clear your mask so you can see.
+- Mask: not necessary, because they will give you masks, but some people have a hard time fitting their face to a mask and it means you’ll spend 90% of your time underwater trying to clear your mask so you can see.
 I have this issue, so I took advantage of the 15% discount most companies offer their tour groups on their dive shop and bought my own mask before my liveaboard trip.
 Expect to pay $100-$150 for a good one, but if you dive or snorkel often, it’s so worth it.

-· Sea sickness medication: I don’t care if you think you never get seasick, you will get seasick on this trip.
-It’s upwards of 2 hours to the Outer Reef and it’s pretty bumpy, and if that’s not enough to get you, everyone else is vomiting on the deck and the smell will do it.
+- Sea sickness medication: I don’t care if you think you never get seasick, you will get seasick on this trip.
+It’s upwards of 2 hours to the Outer Reef and it’s pretty bumpy.
+If that’s not enough to get you, everyone else is vomiting on the deck and the smell will do it.
 I didn’t take anything for my first trip and was miserable for 2 hours, not an ideal way to start my dive, so I brought meds on the second trip and was so, so much happier.
 Just get something from any chemist on land before you leave.

-· Sunscreen: Especially important for snorkelers or anytime you’re on the boat deck.
-The sun is harsher in Australia, that’s a fact.
-We have a hole in the ozone layer above us, so you get burned heaps faster here.
+- Sunscreen: The sun is harsher in Australia, so you get burned heaps faster here.
 And so much more aggressively.
 If you have the backs of your pasty little thighs on the surface of the water while you’re snorkelling, they will be maroon after an hour.

-· Underwater camera: I didn’t have a GoPro when I went on my first dive trip, I ended up swimming next to a giant whale, and I will regret my lack of photos until the day I die.
+- Underwater camera: I didn’t have a GoPro when I went on my first dive trip and I ended up swimming next to a giant whale— I will eternally regret my lack of photos.
 Don’t share in my regret.